-- Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty. - Be best placed to advise on the response to safeguarding concerns. - Identify if children may benefit from early help. - Act as a point of contact with the safeguarding partners. - Make referrals to Coventry's Multi-Agency Safeguarding Hub (MASH) where children are at risk of significant harm. - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel. - Support the academy with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation. - Refer cases to the police where a crime may have been committed1. - Ensure all staff have read and understood Part 1 and/or Annex A of Keeping Children Safe in Education (September 2021). - Update their knowledge and skills regularly and keep up with any developments relevant to their role. - Provide staff in academy with the knowledge, skills and support required to safeguard children. - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files. - Take responsibility for the transfer of safeguarding files when a child leaves their specific academy. - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings. - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children. - Work closely with other relevant education professionals (e.g. SENCO, Virtual Academy Head) to ensure children with additional vulnerabilities are safeguarded. - Help to promote educational outcomes of child who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and the academy leadership team. - Promote a 'culture of safeguarding', in which every member of the academy community acts in the best interests of the child. - Ensuring all relevant staff know who its cohort of children or have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations. - Regularly meet with the safeguarding link governor and/or Chair of Governors to review safeguarding in their specific academy and - Liaise with the headteacher regarding safeguarding cases and issues. - 3.3.2 Further details on the role of the Designated Safeguarding Lead can be found in Annex C of Keeping Children Safe in Education (September 2021).
+- Undergo training to provide them with the knowledge and skills required to carry out this role updated a minimum of biannually; - Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Be best placed to advise on the response to safeguarding concerns; - Identify if children may benefit from early help; - Act as a point of contact with the safeguarding partners; - Make referrals to Coventry's Multi-Agency Safeguarding Hub (MASH) where children have been harmed or are at risk of significant harm; - Be Aware of the requirement for children to have an Appropriate Adult PACE code C 2019 - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support the academy's with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed1; - Ensure all staff have read and understood Part 1 and/or Annex A of Keeping Children Safe in Education (September 2022); - Update their knowledge and skills regularly and keep up with any developments relevant to their role; - Provide staff in the Inspire Education Trust with the knowledge, skills and support required to safeguard children; - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files; - Take responsibility for the transfer of safeguarding files when a child leaves the Inspire Education Trust. - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Help to promote educational outcomes of child who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and the academy's leadership team; - Promote a 'culture of safeguarding', in which every member of the Inspire Education Trust community acts in the best interests of the child; - Ensuring the Inspire Education Trust knows who its cohort of children or have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations; - Regularly meet (every half term at a minimum) with the safeguarding link governor and/or Chair of Governors to review safeguarding in the Inspire Education Trust; and - Liaise with the headteacher regarding safeguarding cases and issues. - Liaise with the senior mental health lead when safeguarding concerns are linked to mental health

+3.3.2 Further details on the role of the Designated Safeguarding Lead can be found in Annex C of Keeping Children Safe in Education (September 2022).

-3.4 The Role & Responsibilities of all Staff within Academy
+3.4 The Role & Responsibilities of all Staff within the Inspire Education Trust